Grand Mound, Washington: History

+Prior to European colonization, the Grand Mound Prairie was home to the Upper Chehalis (q̓ʷay̓áyiɬq̓) people.
+A large settlement called aqáygt (meaning "long prairie" in the Upper Chehalis language) was located where Grand Mound is today, but settlers burned and razed it after a smallpox outbreak caused by contact with Europeans killed hundreds of indigenous people in the area.

-Founded in 1851, stage service arrived in 1854.
-Known as Mound Prairie, the community built Fort Henness, which consisted of two blockhouses, during the mid-1800s amid fears over potential Native American attacks during the Puget Sound War; the fort never experienced combat.
+Grand Mound was founded in 1851, with stage service arriving in 1854.
+Known as Mound Prairie, the community built Fort Henness, which consisted of two blockhouses, in 1855 amid fears over potential Native American attacks during the Puget Sound War, despite the Upper Chehalis abstaining from the conflict.
+The fort housed 224 people, including Company F of the First Regiment of Washington Territorial Volunteers under the command of Captain Benjamin Lee Henness.
+The fort never experienced combat.
 In 1913, the Washington State School for Girls (also known as the State Training School for Girls) was created and opened on 70 acres in 1914.
 The school was renamed as Maple Lane School in 1959, and closed in 2011.

 In the 1920s, strawberries became a major crop in the area, and a processing plant was built, but during the Great Depression the industry failed and the Northern Pacific Railway closed the Grand Mound station.
 By 1941 the population of the area had grown to about 200 people and the community had a post office along with a store and a single gas station.

 On November 6, 1962, voters approved the formation of Thurston County Fire Protection District No. 14, which provided fire suppression, and later emergency medical services.
 The district began operations from the since abandoned gas station in 1963, later demolishing the aging building to construct a new fire station on the same site, which was completed in late 1971.
 In September 1979, voters approved the issuance of a $120,000 facilities bond, which funded a new fire station to serve the Michigan Hill area, and the addition of 4 new bays to the main station in Grand Mound.
 In November 2000, voters approved a $750,000 facilities bond to build a new station on land donated to the district by Thurston County, and to purchase a new water tender.
 In February 2002, voters approved the merger of Fire District No. 14 into Fire District No. 1, forming Grand Mound - Rochester Fire Department.
 A new fire station was built to serve Grand Mound in 2007 with proceeds from a $3,500,000 facilities bond voters approved in May 2006.
 In August of 2009, voters approved the consolidation of Thurston County Fire Protection District No. 11 into Grand Mound - Rochester Fire Department (Fire District No. 1), forming West Thurston Regional Fire Authority on January 1, 2010.

 The community became a census-designated place in 1990.
 In March 2008, a 398-room Great Wolf Lodge opened in Grand Mound, which was majority owned by the Confederated Tribes of the Chehalis Reservation.